ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 What changed with QMSR in 2026?

-FDA’s device CGMP requirements are now under QMSR (21 CFR 820 as amended), with ISO 13485:2016 incorporated by reference and FDA-specific overlays.
-Practically: expect ISO-style clause mapping, stronger emphasis on records/evidence, and inspection-ready implementation (not just “having SOPs”).
+FDA’s device quality requirements now operate under QMSR (21 CFR 820 as amended), with ISO 13485:2016 incorporated by reference plus FDA overlays.
+Practically: expect ISO-style clause mapping, stronger emphasis on records/evidence, and implementation that can be demonstrated during inspection.

 Do we need ISO 13485 certification to comply with QMSR?

-No. Certification is optional, but your QMS still needs to meet ISO 13485 requirements (as incorporated) plus FDA overlays.
-We build systems that satisfy the regulation and stand up in FDA inspections—certified or not.
+No. Certification is optional.
+Your quality system still needs to meet the incorporated ISO 13485 requirements plus FDA overlays.
+We build systems that stand up in FDA inspections—certified or not.

 Do we still need ISO 14971 if we’re filing a 510(k)?

-Reviewers expect hazards, risk controls, and verification evidence.
-We build a lean ISO 14971-aligned file that supports both submission expectations and ongoing postmarket maintenance.
+Reviewers expect hazards, controls, and verification evidence to align with claims and labeling.
+We build a lean ISO 14971-aligned file that supports both submission expectations and ongoing maintenance.

 Can you do this without locking us into an eQMS tool?

 Yes.
-We can implement in your existing toolset and keep templates tool-agnostic.
+We can implement within your existing tooling and keep templates tool-agnostic.
 If you’re selecting an eQMS, we can define requirements and help evaluate fit.

 What’s “inspection readiness” under QMSR?

-It’s not only procedures—it's evidence.
-We prepare the clause map, “show me” record set, and team readiness so QA/R&D/Ops can demonstrate implementation consistently during an inspection.
+It’s not only procedures—it’s evidence.
+We prepare the clause map, “show-me” record set, and team readiness so QA/R&D/Ops can demonstrate consistent implementation during inspection.